top of page

 lbnl.jpg

-Our group at UC Davis and LBNL are actively recruiting graduate students and postdoctoral scholars with a strong quantitative background.
-Prospective PhD students and postdocs are encouraged to contact Prof. Yang directly to inquire about our ongoing projects in climate science.
+Our group at UChicago is actively recruiting graduate students and postdoctoral scholars with a strong quantitative background.
+Prospective PhD students and postdocs are encouraged to contact Prof. Da Yang directly to inquire about our ongoing projects in climate science.

 Responsibilities:

-• Perform numerical simulations and analyze observations to test hypotheses;
+• Conduct numerical simulations and analyze observations to test the hypotheses.

 • Publish results in high-quality, peer-reviewed journals.